ipavlic/apex-fp/README.md

     Map<String, List<User>> accountsByName = GroupBy.strings(accounts, Account.Name);
     Map<String, List<Opportunity>> accountsByName = GroupBy.strings(accounts, Account.Name);

+## Important notes on the type system in Apex
 <a name="type-system"/>
-## Notes on the type system in Apex

 Type system in Apex does not work as one would would naturally expect with `SObject` types. `SObject` and types which should be considered its subclasses do not behave like other objects in collections, likely because an `SObject` is a leaky facade.